PrefectHQ/prefect-aws/docs/ecs_guide.md

 ### Now pick up a flow run with our new worker!

-1. Write a simple test flow.
+1. Write a simple test flow:

     `my_flow.py`
     ```python